 This festival, signifying the beginning of the dark half of the year, has been celebrated since ancient times.
 Samhain, pronounced “sah-wn,” has Celtic pagan origins.
 It’s the third of the harvest festivals (after Lammas and Mabon) in the Wheel of the Year, and it prepares us for winter while honoring the ancestors and the natural cycle of death and rebirth.

 Many cultures host celebrations during this time.
 In addition to Samhain, there is Halloween, Day of the Dead, All Saints’ Days, and All Souls’ Day, among others.
-Samhain in particular is usually practiced among different pagan and Wiccan traditions.
+Samhain in particular is often practiced among modern-day witches, which can include pagans and Wiccans.

 The Origin of Samhain